UBS Asset Management Americas Inc. Buys 14,172 Shares of Marten Transport, Ltd. (NASDAQ:MRTN)

+In related news, Director Jerry M. Bauer bought 7,070 shares of the company’s stock in a transaction dated Friday, October 30th.
+The stock was purchased at an average price of $15.25 per share, for a total transaction of $107,817.50.
+The purchase was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, VP John H. Turner sold 10,000 shares of Marten Transport stock in a transaction that occurred on Tuesday, November 17th.
+The stock was sold at an average price of $18.75, for a total value of $187,500.00.
+The disclosure for this sale can be found here.
+22.80% of the stock is currently owned by insiders.

+Marten Transport (NASDAQ:MRTN) last announced its earnings results on Thursday, October 15th.
+The transportation company reported $0.22 EPS for the quarter, topping the Zacks’ consensus estimate of $0.20 by $0.02.
+The firm had revenue of $216.01 million during the quarter, compared to analysts’ expectations of $223.03 million.
+Marten Transport had a return on equity of 10.58% and a net margin of 7.60%.
+The company’s quarterly revenue was up .5% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $0.30 EPS.
+Equities analysts predict that Marten Transport, Ltd. will post 0.82 EPS for the current fiscal year.

 MRTN has been the topic of several recent analyst reports.
-Zacks Investment Research raised Marten Transport from a “hold” rating to a “buy” rating and set a $20.00 target price on the stock in a research note on Saturday.
-ValuEngine cut Marten Transport from a “hold” rating to a “sell” rating in a report on Tuesday, December 1st.
+ValuEngine downgraded Marten Transport from a “hold” rating to a “sell” rating in a research note on Tuesday, December 1st.
+KeyCorp decreased their target price on Marten Transport from $31.00 to $21.00 and set an “overweight” rating on the stock in a research note on Wednesday, September 2nd.
 BidaskClub cut Marten Transport from a “hold” rating to a “sell” rating in a report on Saturday, September 19th.
-Finally, KeyCorp cut their price target on Marten Transport from $31.00 to $21.00 and set an “overweight” rating for the company in a report on Wednesday, September 2nd.
+Finally, Zacks Investment Research upgraded Marten Transport from a “hold” rating to a “buy” rating and set a $20.00 price target for the company in a report on Saturday.
 Two investment analysts have rated the stock with a sell rating and four have issued a buy rating to the company.
 The stock has an average rating of “Hold” and a consensus price target of $18.42.

-In related news, VP John H. Turner sold 10,000 shares of the business’s stock in a transaction on Tuesday, November 17th.
-The stock was sold at an average price of $18.75, for a total transaction of $187,500.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Jerry M. Bauer acquired 7,070 shares of the company’s stock in a transaction that occurred on Friday, October 30th.
-The shares were acquired at an average price of $15.25 per share, with a total value of $107,817.50.
-The disclosure for this purchase can be found here.
-22.80% of the stock is currently owned by insiders.

 About Marten Transport